 Nationwide invests in community banking

 We’ve created a community-focused concept for Nationwide, the world’s biggest building society, to revitalise local branches across the UK.
-This is a proactive response to their members and wider audiences’ shifts, both in behaviours and demographics, and how today’s customers engage with brands.
-The insight led approach ensured every creative decision was based on addressing the emotional and physical needs of Nationwide’s members and those new to the brand.
+This is a proactive response to their members and wider audiences’ shifts, both in behaviours and demographics, as well as how today’s customers engage with brands.
+The insight-led approach ensured every creative decision was based on addressing the emotional and physical needs of Nationwide’s members and those new to the brand.

 Humanity, openness and connectivity are foremost in the new Nationwide spaces, that help consumers with their financial wellbeing and are sensitive to the unspoken anxiety and stress around managing money.
 Breaking from the often impersonal, austere feel of mainstream banks, our concept builds on the Nationwide mission, ‘building society nationwide’.
 It reflects Nationwide’s role as a trusted membership always doing the right thing for members, for all.

 Understanding that technology is revolutionising modern banking, Nationwide recognises that today’s customers want the choice and convenience to do what they want, wherever they are, at the touch of a screen.
 It’s Nationwide’s belief as a building society that while technology provides convenience, it’s their people who shine, which has led to the investment in future branches and the staff within them.
 The concept brings staff to the forefront, by removing the physical barriers of closed counters and providing more open spaces, with a choice of places to serve members.

 Integrating physical and digital connections to reflect the changing banking landscape, the 4C design concept allows consumers to choose their own pace and level of interaction.
 The four clear service zones are, Conversation, Convenience, Community and Consultation – all designed to transform the way in which Nationwide serves communities.

 The convenience zone is for members who want to do things quickly and easily, like using the cash machine or speaking to one of the team at the counters.